AndrewSav/lib.remnant2.analyzer/README.md

 - LootItem is the lowest level.
 It represent an in-game item, such as a ring or a gun.

 The library embeds `db.json` file which has the list of all in-game items and is used for the analysis above.

+## Acknowledgement

+Thank you, <https://github.com/13xforever/wgs-exporter> for the game pass saves handling code